hwaseem04/Regex-Notes/README.md

 ```

 There are a couple of things going on above, let me break down one by one.
 * Python supports Walrus operator from python 3.8 onwards.
-It does both assignment job and checks for boolean value of the variable in LHS.
+It does both assignment job and checks for boolean value of the variable in LHS, i.e `matches`.
 <br>
 * In the above regex pattern
-    * `^(.+)` matches 0 or more charcters except newline in beginning
+    * `^(.+)` matches 1 or more charcters except newline in beginning
     * `, *` maches for a comma and whitespace _(0 or more white space)_
-    * `(.+)$` matches 0 or more charcters except newline in the end
+    * `(.+)$` matches 1 or more charcters except newline in the end
 <br>
-* So far, in the above codes we checked just the boolean value of `re.search()`, if its true then we declared our pattern is matched with input string, else not.
+* So far, in the previous codes we have checked just the boolean value of `re.search()`, if its true then we declared our pattern is matched with input string, else not.
 But with return value of `re.search()`, one other interesting thing can be achieved.
 <br>
 * When we use `()` in our regex pattern it captures whatever string input matched within in.
-What it means is that, in the above code `(.+)` this matches any character _(0 or more repetations)_.
+What it means is that, in the above code `(.+)` this matches any character _(1 or more repetations)_.
 So the first and second `()` captures each of the string matched to `.+` from the input.
 <br>
 * And the captured string can be obtained by grouping the captured string(In some sort of order, so that we can access them with some index) using `groups()`  or `group()` as done above.
 <br>